-Her teaching interests include innovation management, information systems, e-commerce and marketing.
+Her teaching interests include innovation and technology management, information systems, project management, e-commerce and marketing.

 Giselle serves as a reviewer for the Journal of Engineering and Technology Management (JET-M), Technovation, Industrial Marketing Management (IMM) the International Journal of Technology Transfer and Commercialisation (IJTTC) and the Australia and New Zealand Marketing Academy Conference (ANZMAC).
 She has editted two books which have been published by Routledge and Nova Publishers, New York.